safoorsafdar/safoorsafdarcom/content/pages/continues-integration-of-mendix-application-with-gitlab-pipeline/index.md

   GIT_REPO_HTTP_PATH: "http://${GIT_USERNAME}:${GIT_PASSWORD}@example.com.ae/test-group/example.git"
 ```

-- `GIT_REPO_BRANCH` is the branch where SVN changes will merge, which could be develop or integration environment branch.
+- `GIT_REPO_BRANCH` is the branch where SVN changes will merge, which could be the "development" or "integration" environment branch.

 The next stage is to clone the Gitlab counter repository